 - Eligibility Extension: USD $150

-To be a part of the inaugural examination group that will be testing from October 1 – October 31, 2021, you must complete your application by September 20, 2021.
-Applications will reopen in late 2021 for testing in early 2022.
+To be a part of the inaugural examination group that will be testing from October 1, 2021 – January 16, 2022, the application deadline was October 18, 2021.
+Applications will reopen in Spring 2022 for testing later in 2022.

 Ensure that you add email@example.com to your address book so that the message isn’t flagged as “junk mail”.
 If you have checked your spam filters and still haven’t received a message after 15 business days, please contact AMIA at the certification email address above.

 Eligible candidates receive an Authorization to Test (ATT) Notice via email, which will include an Eligibility ID number and instructions on how to schedule an exam appointment on the date and time of the candidate’s choosing (subject to availability at the selected test center).
 Candidates have 6 months (180 days) from the date of the ATT Notice to take the exam.

 If you fail to appear for your scheduled exam appointment, you forfeit all fees.
 If you arrive late for a scheduled exam appointment, admission to the test is at the discretion of the Test Center staff.
 Candidates arriving late may not be allowed to test, in which case all fees will be forfeited, and the retake fee is required to reschedule the appointment.
 Refunds will not be given to candidates who fail to appear or arrive late for their exam appointments for any reason.

 Each candidate has four hours to complete the 150-item exam.